hwixley/WYX-CLI/README.md

 ## What it does?

-Provides support for optimising the usage of commonly used commands, directories, environments, and scripts.
+Provides developers with the ability for optimising the usage of commonly used commands, directories, environments, and scripts.

 ## Dependencies